Last Updated on April 24, 2021 by Ope Quadri

 These emails are being sent to unwary individuals asking them to click on the link or attachment that subsequently leads them to a fake website that possibly collects sensitive data or asks for Bitcoin payment for the fake goods.

-The constant risk of losing hardware or being locked out and the price volatility of cryptocurrency makes this investment a risky affair.
+The constant risk of losing hardware or being locked out and the price volatility of cryptocurrency make this investment a risky affair.

 Crypto investment scams are all over, with fraudsters impersonating crypto dealers and crypto exchanges, and promising large profits to investors who buy cryptocurrencies such as Bitcoin, which is the most dominant on the market.